Product navigation

 ZK anchors, REFHE envelopes, MagicBlock corridor evidence, and backend-indexed Fast RPC reads remain part of the product story.

-Audit packet, trust package, launch trust packet, and mainnet blockers stay visible as product-facing security boundaries.
+Audit packet, trust package, launch trust packet, and release-gate packet stay visible as product-facing security boundaries.

 Security posture

-Private governance, treasury execution, generated proof packets, V3 hardening proofs, reviewer bundle verification, and honest launch boundaries are already part of the repository surface.
+Private governance, treasury execution, generated proof packets, V3 hardening proofs, and partial custody ceremony evidence now sit together inside one product-facing security surface.